-You must be aware of individual rights that your personal assistant may be entitled to.
+You must be aware of individual rights that your personal assistant (PA) may be entitled to.

-Employment law gives your personal assistant a number of other rights and protections in addition to those to do with their pay, hours and holidays.
+Employment law gives your PA a number of other rights and protections in addition to those to do with their pay, hours and holidays.

-Some apply to your personal assistant as soon as they start work; others depend on factors such as length of service and continuity of employment.
+Some apply to your PA as soon as they start work; others depend on factors such as length of service and continuity of employment.
 For certain rights, various groups of people are excluded.

 We give you some basic guidance about some of the most common individual employment rights and protections in this section and also tell you where to find further help so that you can try and fully understand what your obligations are.